dmwasielewski/smallProjects/minesweeperGame/README.md

 If:

-a) The field has points - added to the points pool (data-points).
+1. The field has points - added to the points pool (data-points).

-b) The field is a bomb - showing the message "Game Over."
+2. The field is a bomb - showing the message "Game Over."

-When achieving 150 points, displayed the message "You Won!"
+3. When achieving 150 points, displayed the message "You Won!"